 One thing most of the strollers in this category have in common is the dual front wheels design.
 This design has two front wheels on each front leg.
 Most of the models that share this design performed poorly in our maneuverability tests.
 The dual front wheel design has trouble with changes in terrain, veering off-course for random bumps, and getting stuck in deeper gravel or grass.
 The products that performed the best in maneuverability did not have this design, so we are at a loss as to why it seems to be so common.

-BabyZen Yoyo+, another Editors' Choice winner, also has only two wheels and rolled better than most of the competition.
-In the top seven products only the Britax B-Agile 3 and the Baby Jogger City Mini sport the dual wheel design on the front, but they have a trike design instead of two legs in front they only have one.
+The BabyZen Yoyo+, Editors' Choice winner, has only two wheels and rolled better than most of the competition.
+In the top products only the Britax B-Lively and the Baby Jogger City Mini sport the dual wheel design on the front, but they have a trike design instead of two legs in front they only have one.
 This helps them manage smaller spaces easier and improves their overall maneuverability.
 In general, it appears as though performance increases when the number of wheels decreases.
 While it may not be true of each model, it is true for this kind of gear as a whole, so it is worth some consideration when looking at options.